jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

       (ii) if the Commissioner refunds or applies tax that should be kept and taken into account in satisfying a taxpayer’s tax liability at a due date, the day after the day on which the Commissioner refunds or applies the tax, unless subparagraph (iib) applies to the taxpayer; and
       (iib) for a qualifying individual or an individual who is treated as a qualifying individual, if the Commissioner refunds, amends the amount of a refund, or applies tax that should be kept and taken into account in satisfying the individual’s tax liability at a due date, the day after the due date for payment of the tax; and
       (iii) for a provisional taxpayer to whom section 120KE(7) applies, the day after whichever dates of instalments B, D, and F for their corresponding income year occur 30 days after their last ratio instalment date; and
+      (iv) for a person who receives an entitlement under the final-year fees-free scheme that exceeds the amount the person is entitled to, the day after the date on which the entitlement was paid to the person; and
     (b) for overpaid tax, other than a GST refund provided by section 19C(8) or 20(5) of the Goods and Services Tax Act 1985, or FBT for the final quarter of a tax year, means the later of the following days—
       (i) if a taxpayer pays too much tax by or after a due date and subparagraph (iv) does not apply— (A) the day after the later of the due date for payment of the tax and the date the payment is made; or